“What was their crime?”

 TELLING THE STORY

-But as we've worked with more One Parish One Prisoner communities building relationship with someone inside a prison, I've found it's a question that eventually must be confronted.
-To build trust.
-That is, trust for one side of the walls.
+As a chaplain for many years, I never felt a need to know.
+But as we've worked with more One Parish One Prisoner communities building relationship with someone inside a prison, I've found it's a question that eventually must be confronted, to build trust.

-What was happening in my life that led to this act, or to being in here?
+What was happening in my life that led to this act, to being in here?
 And if there's been a change, What was the awakening, the healing, the process?
-That's the heart of any story: Where the plot turns.
+That's at the heart of any story: Where the plot turns.
 Where the character begins to transform.

 Here's the thing: most folks out here in the community, and especially those in churches, have never had to tell courageous stories.

-Or, we’ve had the opportunity to tell costly stories that risk shame.
+Or, we’ve never had the opportunity to tell stories that risk shame.
 Where we aren’t the Good Guys.
+Confession is a lost practice today.

 So let's not make them the only one.